 Plants are beautiful in and of themselves, but you can also combine them in cool ways with containers.
 One project to try: potting plants in DIY paint can containers.
 If you’ve never seen plants in paint cans, you’re in for a treat.
-Containers made of paint cans are artsy and fun and show off foliage and flowers beautifully.
+Containers made of paint cans are artsy, fun, and show off foliage and flowers beautifully.
 Read on for information on how to get started.

 Making Paint Can Planters